ErikMaris/DiffusionLab/docs/manuscript/usage/GUI.rst

 Import & Save Tracks
 -----------------------

 Tracks can be imported from DoM results tables, Localizer text files, and COMSOL text files with the options in the menu :guilabel:`File` > :guilabel:`Import tracks`.
-Loading of large files can take while; DiffusionLab will output the path of the loaded file followed by ‘done’ in the Command Window.
+Loading of large files can take while; DiffusionLab will output the path of the loaded file followed by ‘done’ in the Command Window once the loading has been completed.

 In order to do quantitative (motion) analysis of the trajectories, the track settings have to be set in the `Compute properties` panel.
 The :guilabel:`Pixel size` is the length of a single pixel edge in nanometers, the :guilabel:`Frame time` the time between frames in seconds, and :guilabel:`Exposure time` is the time the shutter is open per frame in seconds.
 This assumes that the time in raw data is given in frames and the coordinates in pixels.
 If not, these values should be considered as a conversion factor from the unit in the raw data to the unit given in the GUI (see Hint).
 The :guilabel:`Exposure time` is only used to compute the motion blur constant in the diffusion constant estimators following the Berglund camera-based single-particle tracking model. [#f1]_ It can be set to zero to not include motion blur in the analysis.